2025 Marketing Fails: 10 Brand Campaigns That Went Viral for All the Wrong Reasons

 9) PepsiCo’s Controversial Celebrity Endorsements

 PepsiCo’s modern celebrity pushes kept getting measured against its infamous 2017 Kendall Jenner protest spot, which resurfaced in 2025 explainers and classes as the template for tone-deaf influencer activism.
 Paired with fresh regulatory headlines, the brand’s newer star work got dragged back into an old narrative: style over sensitivity (Reuters; Forbes).
+This became on of the most controversial ads in 2025.

 • What went wrong: Legacy backlash framed current endorsements before the audience even saw the creative.